JonathanHornewall/ProblemBasedScenarioGeneration/staging/instructions.md

 ## Overview
 - Goal: benchmark the decision-focused neural-net scenario generator against the baseline methods from Tito’s paper and recreate the paper’s plot with our method included.

+All the code should be placed inside of the full_benchmark directory.

+## References
+- Reference: The problem we are benchmarking on is the resource allocation problem in scripts/resource_allocation_prototype.
+- The decision focused neural net is the one implemented in scripts/resource_allocation_prototype/annealing.jl The training should follow its outline as closely as possible.
-- Reference: reuse the tested implementations in `tito/resource_allocation` for all baseline methods.
+- Reuse the methods in `tito/resource_allocation` for all baseline methods.
 The legacy `method_compar` code is for visual/layout reference only—it must not be executed or duplicated.
+The baseline methods should resuse the code from Tito without changing it, unless absolutely necessary.

+Generally, the code should try to re-use functionality as much as possible (e.g. reuse tito method implementation), and when that is not possible, it should copy existing design (e.g. use the DataGenerator function, but rewritten to take additional arguments).

 ## Step 1: Generate Testing Data
 - Tasks: